-If your family has experienced a change in circumstances (i.e. job loss or unexpected medical expenses) since you completed your applications, we are willing to revisit your original need calculations and offer of assistance.
-Should you wish to receive such a review, you will need to complete one of our appeal forms in the Current Student section of our website (under forms repository).
+If your family has experienced a change in circumstances (i.e. job loss or unexpected medical expenses) since you completed your applications, we are willing to revisit your original need calculations and offer assistance.
+Should you wish to receive such a review, you will need to complete one of our appeal forms in the Student Forms section of the TORCH Portal.
 Please note, we will review your application to determine if you show additional eligibility for federal financial assistance, however, it is likely that we will not be able to respond to your request for additional institutional funding until after the start of the Fall semester.
 Since our institutional resources are limited, it is possible that we may not have any grant funding available to provide additional assistance for those students who have experienced a change of circumstance.
 We recommend that you make arrangements for paying your bill and plan financing based on the financial assistance you have already been offered for the upcoming academic year.